 - Continuous faculty-student communication, advisement, and mentoring via on-site conferences and e-mail correspondence.

 - Separate on-campus summer housing supporting collegiality and professional growth in a family atmosphere.

-Students starting the program in fall 2020 complete four courses online (EPSY 5710: Introduction to Gifted Education and Talent Development; EPSY 5740: Strategies for Differentiating the Grade Level Curriculum; 5760: Improving Students’ Thinking Skills; and EPSY 5780: Social and Emotional Components of Giftedness and Talent Development), four courses on campus over two summers (Odd numbered summers –> EPSY 5720: Developing Schoolwide Enrichment Programs and EPSY 5601: Principles and Methods in Educational Research; Even numbered summers –> EPSY 5750: Enhancing Creativity in the Classroom and EPSY 5194: Seminar on Gifted Education), attend one Confratute (EPSY 5195 or 5198) for credit, and complete a practicum (EPSY 5092).
+Students complete four courses online (EPSY 5710: Introduction to Gifted Education and Talent Development; EPSY 5740: Strategies for Differentiating the Grade Level Curriculum; 5760: Improving Students’ Thinking Skills; and EPSY 5780: Social and Emotional Components of Giftedness and Talent Development), four courses on campus over two summers (Odd numbered summers –> EPSY 5720: Developing Schoolwide Enrichment Programs and EPSY 5601: Principles and Methods in Educational Research; Even numbered summers –> EPSY 5750: Enhancing Creativity in the Classroom and EPSY 5194: Seminar on Gifted Education), attend one Confratute (EPSY 5195 or 5198) for credit, and complete a practicum (EPSY 5092).

 The summer residency portion is offered two consecutive summers on the Storrs UConn campus.
 For two weeks each of the two summers, students enroll in two required courses.
 Students stay an additional week (summer of their choice) to attend Confratute and enroll in EPSY 5195 or 5198 for credit.
 Students may apply previously earned Confratute credit toward the degree provided it was earned within 6 years of their anticipated graduation from the program.
 During the fall and spring, students enroll in required online courses.
 Practicum is taken independently.
 The degree is completed in slightly over two years.
 We recommend students start the program in the fall with EPSY 5710 online; however, student may start the program at any semester: fall, spring, or summer.